akshell/docs/guide/using.rst

-It should change the way you think about web application architecture: instead of writing a big strong coupled peace of code handling all tasks, you could create a number of applications, each one performing one small task.
+It should change the way you think about web application architecture: instead of writing a big strong coupled peace of code handling all tasks, you can create a number of applications, each one performing one small task.
 The applications will interact with each other and with third-party applications to perform larger tasks.
 This approach makes applications more universal and user experience more consistent,